To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Introduction

 In the mean square sense, the best estimator taking value in $\{0,1\}$ at time $t$ of $\textbf x_t$, given the observation $({\textbf y}^\gamma_s)_{s\leq t}$, is equal to

 where $\pi^\gamma_t$ is the conditional probability

 Our interest lies in the situation where the intensity $1/\sqrt{\gamma}$ of the observation noise is small, i.e. $\gamma$ is large.
 At first glance, one could argue that weak noise limits for the observation process are not that interesting because we are dealing with extremely reliable systems since they are subject to very little noise.
-This paper aims at demonstrating that this regime is interesting from both a theoretical and a practical point of view.
+As such, one would naively expect that observing $\yb^\gamma$ allows an optimal recovery of $\xb$ as $\gamma \rightarrow \infty$, via a straightforward and stable manner.
+This paper aims at demonstrating that this regime is more surprizing and interesting from both a theoretical and a practical point of view.

 {\bf A motivating example. } Let us describe a simple situation that falls into that scope and motivates our study.
 Consider for example a single classical bit -- say, inside of a DRAM chip.
 The value of the bit is subject to changes, some of which are caused by CPU instructions and computations, some of which are due to errors.
 The literature points to spontaneous errors due to radiation, heat and various conditions \cite{dram_study}.
 The value of that process is modeled by the Markov process $\xb $ as defined above.
 Here, the process ${\bf y}^\gamma$ is the electric current received by a sensor on the chip, which monitors any changes.
 Any retroaction, for example code correction in ECC memory \cite{ecc_study1, ecc_study2}, requires the observation during a finite window $\delta>0$.
 And the reaction is at best instantaneous.
 For anything meaningful to happen, everything depends thus on the behavior of: